What Risk-Off Means

 Cross-asset confirmation matters because isolated moves can be misleading.
 Dollar strength, bond rallies, or equity declines can all happen for reasons that remain local to their own markets.
 Risk-off becomes more convincing when several defensive signals point in the same direction at once.
 That is the context in which how yields, dollar, and credit confirm risk-off becomes useful: it shows how separate markets can validate the same broader defensive structure.

 Even then, safe havens are not mechanical winners.
 Their role is relational, not unconditional.
-They attract demand because market participants under stress often concentrate in places associated with legal certainty, liquidity depth, stronger balance sheets, or reserve utility.
-But their actual performance still depends on the source of the shock, the starting valuation backdrop, and how funding pressure interacts with policy expectations.
+They often attract demand because market participants under stress concentrate in places associated with legal certainty, liquidity depth, stronger balance sheets, or reserve utility.
+But actual performance still depends on the source of the shock, the starting valuation backdrop, and how funding pressure interacts with policy expectations.

 Risk-Off Versus Temporary Market Stress